Dr. Laleh Amiri-Kordestani, MD

 Dr. Daniel Lenihan, MD

-Dr. Lenihan, has been active in clinical research in cardiology, and specifically in heart failure, for nearly 20 years.
+Dr. Lenihan, has been active in cardio-oncology and heart failure, for nearly 20 years.
 The main focus of these efforts have included hemodynamic assessments, angiogenic growth factor response, novel cardiac biomarkers as well as optimal methods to prevent or detect heart failure at the earliest stage possible in patients undergoing treatment for cancer.

-His current projects include early phase clinical trials in heart failure, including the recently presented Phase 1 trial of GGF2 in cooperation with Acorda, Inc. As the Director of Clinical Research in the Division of Cardiovascular Medicine, Dr Lenihan is managing over 100 clinical trials in conjunction with all of VHVI faculty and continues to enhance and foster collaboration among a host of colleagues both internally and throughout the world.
-He is the current president (US/Canada) of the International CardiOncology Society, a professional association whose primary goal is to eliminate cardiac disease as a barrier to effective cancer therapy.
+His current projects include early phase clinical trials in cardio-oncology, heart failure and amyloidosis.
+He is the PI of the PROTECT study looking at cardiac safety in patients undergoing proteasome inhibitor treatment for multiple myeloma and recently completed the PREDICT study, a large multicenter prospective study examining the role of cardiac biomarkers for the detection of cardiotoxicity and has been intimately involved in the latest treatment trials for cardiac amyloidosis.
+He recently moved to Washington University in St Louis to enhance and expand their Cardio-Oncology Center of Excellence.
+Dr Lenihan continues to enhance and foster collaboration among a host of colleagues both regionally, nationally, and throughout the world.
+He is the current president of the International Cardio-Oncology Society (ICOS), a professional association whose primary goal is to eliminate cardiac disease as a barrier to effective cancer therapy.